Merchant bank

 A merchant bank is historically a bank dealing in commercial loans and investment.
-In modern British usage it is the same as an investment bank.
+In modern British usage, it is the same as an investment bank.
 Merchant banks were the first modern banks and evolved from medieval merchants who traded in commodities, particularly cloth merchants.
-Historically, merchant banks' purpose was to facilitate and/or finance production and trade of commodities, hence the name "merchant".
+Historically, merchant banks' purpose was to facilitate or finance the production and trade of commodities, hence the name merchant.
 Few banks today restrict their activities to such a narrow scope.

-In modern usage in the United States, the term additionally has taken on a more narrow meaning, and refers to a financial institution providing capital to companies in the form of share ownership instead of loans.
+In modern usage in the United States, the term additionally has taken on a more narrow meaning, and refers to a financial institution providing capital to companies in form of share ownership instead of loans.
 A merchant bank also provides advice on corporate matters to the firms in which they invest.